Skip navigation

 Out-of-pocket costs for prescription medicines can really add up.
-The good news is that there may be ways to save on drug costs.
+The good news is that there may be ways to save on the costs of medicines.
 Start by switching to generic options or signing up for a discount program.
 Here are some other safe ways to save on medicines.

 Switch to Generics

-Generic drugs are copies of brand name drugs.
-They have the same exact medicine as a brand name drug.
+Generic medicines are copies of brand name medicines.
+They essentially have the same exact medicine as a brand name medicines.
 A generic is approved as safe and effective by the Food and Drug Administration (FDA).
-The brand name drug costs more because of the research and marketing costs that went into making and selling it.
-The generic drug is the same drug, and it costs less money.
+The brand name medicines costs more because of the research and marketing costs that went into making and selling it.
+A generic medicine is essentially the same medicine, and it costs less money.
+There are rare cases where taking the brand name medicine may be important for you - you can discuss this with your health care provider.

 You might also be able to buy a therapeutic equivalent at a lower cost.
 This is a different drug formula, but it treats the same condition.
 It may work just as well.

-Ask your health care provider if there is a generic option or a similar, less expensive, medicine for the drug you are taking.
+Ask your provider if there is a generic option or a similar, less expensive, medicine for the one you are taking.

 Splitting Pills

 Do not split pills without talking with your provider first.
-Some drugs may be harmful if split before use.
+Some medicines may be harmful if split before use.

 Mail Order or Online Pharmacies